tpgmartin/machine-learning-nanodegree/capstone/report.md

 Refer to benchmark section
 * Why SVM?
 * Why/what parameter set?
 * What kernel choice?
+Gaussian and polynomial
 * Methodology, preprocessing

+-> Refer to project design section

 ### Benchmark
 In this section, you will need to provide a clearly defined benchmark result or threshold for comparing across performances obtained by your solution.
 The reasoning behind the benchmark (in the case where it is not an established result) should be discussed.
 Questions to ask yourself when writing this section:
 - _Has some result or value been provided that acts as a benchmark for measuring performance?_

-- _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_
+-> What metrics from benchmark?
+"The model in this paper achieves a error of around 1.4% against the MNIST testing set."
+-> Also mention study that uses compression techniques

 This dataset is very well studied and as such, there are many comparable studies to check against.
 For the project, I will make direct comparison to